-Although the expressions we derive for the unperturbed, ground state, macroscopic polarization and magnetization agree with the modern theories in the limit of a trivial insulator, the two approaches disagree more generally.
-In the modern theory of polarization it has been argued that $\boldsymbol{P}^{(0)}$ is not a well-defined quantity in metallic systems \cite{Resta1998,Resta2007}.
-In contrast, via the approach implemented here we derive an expression for $\boldsymbol{P}^{(0)}$ that is formally similar to that of a trivial insulator.
-The modern theory of magnetization admits a generalization based on thermodynamic arguments to admit an expression for $\boldsymbol{M}^{(0)}$ valid for metals and Chern insulators \cite{Resta2007,Niu2007}, but even so the expression we derive does not agree.
-The disagreement of the expressions derived via these differing approaches is not surprising; there is an inherent ambiguity in what one might identify as a magnetization, and the underlying philosophies of these approaches differ.
-We consider polarization and magnetization to fundamentally arise as microscopic quantities from which macroscopic analogues are derived, while the modern theory views such quantities as being fundamentally macroscopic.
-The primary difference between the expression for $\boldsymbol{M}^{(0)}$ derived here and that of the modern theory is that we find this quantity to be gauge dependent, owing to the central role played by a set of ELWFs in its identification, while in the ``modern theory'' it is found to explicitly involve a chemical potential explicitly, even in the case of a Chern insulator, emphasizing the inherent thermodynamic considerations and the assumed relation to finite-sized systems.
+Although the expressions we obtain for $\boldsymbol{P}^{(0)}$ and $\boldsymbol{M}^{(0)}$ agree with the ``modern theories'' in the limit of a trivial insulator, the two approaches disagree more generally.
+In the ``modern theory of polarization'' it has been argued that $\boldsymbol{P}^{(0)}$ is not well-defined in metallic systems \cite{Resta1998,Resta2007}.
+In the approach implemented here, a definition is always admitted and we obtain a $\boldsymbol{P}^{(0)}$ that is formally similar to that of a trivial insulator.
+Meanwhile, the ``modern theory of magnetization'' has been generalized using thermodynamic arguments to obtain an expression for $\boldsymbol{M}^{(0)}$ valid for metals and Chern insulators \cite{Resta2007,Niu2007}, but even so the expression we derive does not agree.
+This disagreement is not surprising; there is an inherent ambiguity in what one might identify as a magnetization, and the underlying philosophies of these approaches differ.
+We consider polarization and magnetization to fundamentally arise as microscopic quantities from which macroscopic analogues are obtained, while the ``modern theories'' view such quantities as being fundamentally macroscopic.
+These differences are elucidated in the way the expressions for $\boldsymbol{M}^{(0)}$ differ; we find $\boldsymbol{M}^{(0)}$ to be gauge dependent, owing to the central role played by a set of ELWFs in its identification, while in the ``modern theory'' it is found to explicitly involve a chemical potential, even in the case of a Chern insulator, emphasizing the inherent thermodynamic considerations and the assumed relation to finite-sized systems.
 In bulk crystals both approaches are valid, each with positive features particularly evident in the domain of considerations that motivate them.
-Some advantages of the approach we implement is that the polarization and magnetization are on the same footing in that they are always well-defined for all systems, and moreover expressions for free charge and current densities are admitted, and that the charge and current densities (\ref{eq:macroequations}) arise directly from an analysis of the underlying microscopic theory.
+Some advantages of the approach implemented here is that the polarization and magnetization are on the same footing, both being defined for all media, that definitions for free charge and current densities are admitted, and that the charge and current densities (\ref{eq:macroequations}) arise directly from an analysis of the underlying microscopic theory.